Measurement of the $W$-boson angular coefficients and transverse momentum in $pp$ collisions at $\sqrt{s}=$ 13 TeV with the ATLAS detector: Analysis

 Background contributions from electroweak processes such as single-boson (in this analysis, \Wtaunu and \Zboson-boson production \Ztau and \Zll are treated as backgrounds) and diboson production, as well as background arising from processes involving the top-quark, such as \ttbar and single-top-quark production, are directly estimated from the MC simulation samples described in Section~\ref{sec:samples}.

 The background from QCD multijet (MJ) production cannot be reliably simulated and so is derived from data.
-Depending on the lepton flavour, the MJ background has significant contributions from leptons produced in semileptonic decays of heavy quarks (beauty or charm), pion and kaon decays, photon conversions, and, in the case of electron candidates, hadronic activity faking a lepton.
+Depending on the lepton flavour, the MJ background has significant contributions from leptons produced in semileptonic decays of heavy quarks (beauty or charm), pion and kaon decays, and in the case of electron candidates photon conversions and hadronic activity faking a lepton.

 The multijet yields are estimated following an approach similar to that described in Ref.~\cite{STDM-2018-17}, performed separately in the electron and muon channels, as well as for negatively and positively charged \Wboson-boson candidates.
 Differences relative the previous method are discussed below.